-- 2.10 The final draft of the Strategic Plan was presented to the Mental Health Programme Board on 9 May.
-The Board members provided some helpful suggestions on the document and were happy to sign it off as a complete document. - 2.11 The Strategic Plan has subsequently been approved by the Senior Executive Group on 13 June 2023, and by the Croydon Health and Care Board on 19 July 2023. - 2.12 The Strategic Plan is being presented for the approval of the Mayor in Cabinet on 25 October 2023.
-This will complete the Croydon heath and care system level strategic governance for the Strategic Plan.
+- 4.10.
+The final draft of the Strategic Plan was presented to the Mental Health Programme Board on 9 May.
+The Board members provided some helpful suggestions on the document and were happy to sign it off as a complete document. - 4.11.
+The Strategic Plan has subsequently been approved by the Senior Executive Group on 13 June 2023. - 4.12.
+The One Croydon Health and Care Board approved the Strategic Plan on 19 July 2023 and the public version will be presented at the Health and Wellbeing Board on 18 October 2023. - 4.13.
+Approval of the Mayor in Cabinet, will complete the Croydon heath and care system level strategic governance for the Strategic Plan.